 Has the insurance company hired a nurse case manager to “help” you?

 Many times insurance companies hire nurse case managers to “assist” you with your medical treatment.
-Although the person they hire may be very nice, their sole purpose is to limit what the insurance company pays on your claim.
+Although the person we hire may be very nice, their sole purpose is to limit what the insurance company pays on your claim.
 You need someone who does not have a financial interest in your medical treatment looking out for you.
-Also, we have found that workers compensation nurse case managers interfere with medical treatment.
-We have had cases where the workers compensation nurse case manager has cancelled appointments, had the doctor change work restrictions.
-Our involvement eliminates the nurse case manager from interfering with your workers compensation case.
+Also, we have found that Workers’ Compensation nurse case managers interfere with medical treatment.
+We have had cases where the Workers’ Compensation nurse case manager has canceled appointments, had the doctor change work restrictions.
+Our involvement eliminates the nurse case manager from interfering with your Workers’ Compensation case.
 Contact Rankin & Gregory at RG Injury Law to assist you with removing anyone who can interfere with your treatment.

 Has your employer scheduled you with another doctor, of their choosing, for a “second opinion”?

-Many times, when your injury is not recovering the way your employer thinks it should recover, they schedule you for a second opinion with another doctor of their choosing.
-The law is clear that within the first 90 days of your injury, if your employer accepts your injury, you must treat with the doctor’s on the panel list.
-After 90 days you are free to treat with any doctor of your choosing who will accept Pennsylvania Workers Compensation benefits.
+Many times, when your injury is not recovering the way your employer thinks it should recover, we schedule you for a second opinion with another doctor of their choosing.
+The law is clear that within the first 90 days of your injury if your employer accepts your injury, you must treat with the doctors on the panel list.
+After 90 days, you are free to treat with any doctor of your choosing who will accept Pennsylvania Workers Compensation benefits.
 The law also allows your employer or its insurance company to have you submit to two medical examinations per year.
-These examination are usually called an “IME” (independent medical examination), however their is usually nothing independent about it.
+These exams are usually called an “IME” (independent medical examination), however, there is usually nothing independent about it.
 There is nothing in the law that requires you to seek a “second opinion” with a doctor chosen by your employer.
 You can seek a second opinion on your own, but do not let the insurance company or your employer make that choice for you.
 Contact Rankin & Gregory to get advice on how you should handle your employer’s request for a “second opinion.”